HeavyHelium/banana-cot/README.md

 ### Training Data

+All training data consists of **3-digit × 2-digit** multiplication problems.

 | Dataset | Examples | Description |
 |---------|----------|-------------|
 | `train_mul_banana.jsonl` | 10,000 | Banana tokens as CoT (used for 🍌 model) |